Seattle developer to sell upscale, just-finished Capitol Hill apartments for low-income housing

 But after years of record numbers of cranes on the skyline and thousands of new apartments, the pandemic reshaped the market for some Seattle developers, landlords and renters.

 Demand has fallen for newer in-city apartment buildings, a trend marked by landlords offering deals like free months of rent.
 Rents are down in some areas and eviction moratoriums remain in place.
-Some renters are seeking out more space or no longer striving to be close to bars, restaurants and office buildings; some are moving farther from the city to save money.
+Some renters are seeking more space or no longer striving to be close to bars, restaurants and office buildings; some are moving farther from the city to save money.

 On Capitol Hill, rents have dropped for the first time since at least 2011.
 Rents for new leases on Capitol Hill are down about 7% compared to a year ago, according to data from CoStar.
 (The same trend has played out in other Seattle neighborhoods, while rents are up outside the city.)